Extended-Thunder/send-later/index.md

 then send us the resulting debug log.
 Here are the instructions for how to do that.

-1. Click the Send Later button at the top of the main Thunderbird window and then on the "Send Later Preferences" link.
+1. Click the Send Later button in the toolbar of the main Thunderbird window and then on the "View internal log" link.
-2. Change "Console log level" to "All" (or whatever other value I tell you to change it to).
+2. Change the value of the "Internal log level:" pop-up from "(none)" to whatever log level we tell you to use (most frequently "Debug").
-3. In the main Thunderbird window, type `Ctrl-Shift-J` to open the error console.
+3. You can close the internal log tab at this point or leave it open; it doesn't matter, since Send Later will now log into the internal log in the background until you open the tab again and change the log level back to "(none)".
-4. Click the little trash can icon in the upper corner to clear the window.
+4. Do whatever we asked you to do with logging enabled.
-5. Do whatever task I told you to do with debug logging enabled.
+5. Click on or open the internal log tab again and click "Copy" to copy the contents of the internal log to the clipboard.
-6. Right click on one of the messages in the error console window and click "Select All".
+6. Paste them into an email to us, or if they look really large, maybe save them into Google Drive or something and share a link with us.
-7. Paste the messages into an email message to us.
+7. Change the value of the "Internal log level:" pop-up on the internal log tab back to "(none)" and click the "Clear" button to clear the log so it doesn't continue taking up space unnecessarily.

 ## Helping to improve the add-on